Cincinnati/Northern Kentucky International Airport: Delta Air Lines hub

-In the mid-1980s, Delta opened a hub in Cincinnati and constructed Terminals C and D with 22 gates.
-During the decade, Delta ramped up both mainline and Comair operations and established Delta Connection.
+In the mid-1980s, Delta opened a hub in Cincinnati.
 Delta's continued growth at CVG then prompted them to spend $550 million to build their own terminal facility in the 1990s.
 The new terminal, known then as Terminal 3, opened in 1994 and would largely replace Terminal D. Terminal 3 consisted of three airside concourses, with most of Terminal D's gate space being repurposed into Terminal 3's Concourse A while Concourses B and C were new construction.
 Concourses A and B were parallel concourses connected to Terminal 3's main building by an underground walkway which also included a people mover (a similar layout to Delta's main hub at Hartsfield–Jackson Atlanta International Airport).
 Concourse C was only accessible by shuttle buses and was a ground-level facility for regional aircraft used by Delta Connection (operated by Comair).
 After the opening of Terminal 3, the former Terminals B and C were renamed Terminals 1 and 2 respectively, which continued to house non-Delta airlines.

 Aircraft operations dramatically increased from around 300,000 to 500,000 yearly aircraft movements.
 In turn, passenger volumes doubled within a decade from 10 million to over 20 million.
 This expansion prompted the building of runway 18L/36R and the airport began making preparations to construct Concourse D while adding an expansion to Concourse A and B.